Dr. Aizik Wolf Post-Baccalaureate Fellowship

 The application requires a letter of support from the proposed host organization.
 This letter should indicate the organization’s support for the applicant’s proposed project and its commitment to provide the applicant with workspace and adequate supervision.
 Letters should be on letterhead, if possible.

 Each applicant is required to obtain two letters of recommendation.
-Letters must be uploaded directly by the recommender.
+Letters must be uploaded directly by the recommenders themselves.